-The truths of God’s Word are literally life-transforming and will set believers free in every area of life, just as Jesus declared in John 8:31-32, but we have to know these truths, believe them and practice them in order to fully experience such freedom.
-This is a process, of course, and explains the mission of Fountain of Life.
+The truths of God’s Word are literally life-transforming and will set believers free in every area of life, just as Jesus declared in John 8:31-32, but we have to know these truths, believe them and apply them in order to fully experience such freedom.
+This is a process, of course, and explains…

 The Mission of Fountain of Life